Table of Contents

 The amount of time users spend on your page is a good indicator of how valuable they find the information.
 If users click through to your page but quickly move on, Google will assume that the content was not a good match for their search intent and bump your page down.
-You can keep readers around longer with a few good practices.
+You can keep readers around longer with a few dental SEO best practices.

 - Provide enough content depth to provide the amount of information your audience is looking for.

 - Make sure your content is neatly organized and easily scannable.

 - Use video and images to capture their attention for a longer period of time.

 The more frequently you update your content and add new information, the more often Google will come back to crawl your site and rank your pages.
 (This is why having a blog on your website with regularly added content is a great idea.)

 Content that is duplicated internally within your website is NOT something that you will be penalized for (despite some long-standing SEO myths that say otherwise).
 Duplicate content can, however, confuse Google as to which version of your content should be shown in search results.
 As a matter of good practice, use unique title tags and meta descriptions for every page on your website and try to differentiate your content as much as possible from page to page.

 On the other hand, content on your website that is a duplicate of content on other websites is something you do want to avoid.
 This is especially common with website companies that offer the same “canned” content to multiple clients.